vmware-archive/pivot_pws_tutorial_rails/README.md

 cf login -a api.run.pivotal.io
 ```

-Fill in your credentials and choose the org you wish to deploy your app into.
+Fill in your credentials and choose the org through which you wish to deploy your app.
 Unless you have more than one space, you'll probably be placed into the 'development' space.
 This is fine for the tutorial.

 Let's see what apps are in the space.